I have Adult ADD...Yippee!

 It wasn't until I got my first job in social work, and often stayed later than most of the other workers, doing extra little things for the young children on my caseload, writing extra thorough notes in records, etc. that I realized I wasn't lazy, and I was a hard worker, at the things I really loved to do.
 That took 23 years for me to learn.
-The office was on 3 floors and I worked in Child Welfare so there were 4 units on each floor, each unit being set up only with desks huddled together, each unit of desks facing each other.
+The office was on three floors, and I worked in Child Welfare, so there were four units on each floor, each unit being set up only with desks huddled together, each unit of desks facing each other.
 There were phones ringing all the time.
 There were no dividers, no privacy or quiet areas to write reports.
 People would walk by all the time and stop by my desk starting up conversations.
 I had trouble focusing back on my work.
 Although I worked with a lot of students who required Special Ed services, I had no idea I had any issues myself.
 What I did come to understand though was that there were times I would get behind in my reports and that I was also easily distracted by other workers in a busy office.
 With the approval of my supervisor, I would seek out empty offices to use so I could have quiet and focus.
 Once I remember holing up in a closet for the day to get reports done because there were no empty offices.
 Once I could get into a quiet area, I was able to churn out reports, but I needed a quiet place to be by myself with no distractions.

 My Married Years

 After getting married, and having three children, the messiness continued.
 I didn't see the mess like a lot of people did.
 I saw card table forts, or piles of coloring books and crayons where my children had been happily playing, not messes that needed to be cleaned up.
 I ended up running around a lot at the last minute before company came and trying to get the kids and my now ex-husband to help clean up.
 Mail would pile up in clutter around the house because I would start to look through it, get distracted by something else and forget where I had put the mail.
 I would start to clean a room in my house, walk into another room to put something away, and get distracted by something in that room, and never make it back to the first room I was supposed to be cleaning.
 Before I knew it, it was time to start dinner, and I would have a few different rooms I had started to clean, and never finished any of them.
 I was late a lot for meetings and appointments, sometimes because I didn't plan my time well and wanted to give the kids a few more minutes at the playground, not realizing this would make me late.
 Being late and constantly having to apologize was embarrassing.
 I did try to get organized and started using a calendar system.
 But that only works if you remember to look at the calendar!
-And sometimes I started to trick myself into leaving for a meeting...planning to leave 15 minutes before I really had to, so I would leave at the time I really needed to.
+And sometimes I started to trick myself into leaving for a meeting...planning to leave 15 minutes before I had to, so I would leave at the time I really needed to.
 That worked if I remembered to do it.
 About ten years ago, the neighbor across the street arrived on my doorstep with an article about Adult Attention Deficit Disorder.
 After a brief chat, she handed me the article, and said, "I think you have this."
 I looked at the title and thought it was very insulting of her to accuse me of having a disability.
 But when I actually sat down and read the article, my eyes were opened.
-Here they were talking about people who were disorganized, always late, messy, had clutter everywhere, in their homes, cars, desks, ex husband had trouble starting and finishing projects, daydreamed a lot, had trouble focusing on conversations, blurted comments out without thinking that sometimes hurt other people's feelings, although they hadn't meant to, had racing thoughts with lots of projects they wanted to try always running around in their heads, zoned out in the middle of conversations and had trouble focusing.
+Here they were talking about people who were disorganized, always late, messy, had clutter everywhere, in their homes, cars, desks, ex-husband had trouble starting and finishing projects, daydreamed a lot, had trouble focusing on conversations, blurted comments out without thinking that sometimes hurt other people's feelings, although they hadn't meant to, had racing thoughts with lots of projects they wanted to try always running around in their heads, zoned out in the middle of conversations and had trouble focusing.
 I began to think maybe she was right.
 I showed the article to my then husband, and he laughed it off, telling me things my father used to tell me ...that there was nothing wrong with me, I was just lazy and messy, and didn't want to bother to finish projects I started.
 (This attitude over 17 years is part of the reason he ex-husband!)

 After the Divorce